User Testing vs. Usability Testing: What are the Differences?

 User Testing vs. Usability Testing 12

-The success or completion rate measures the average number of people completing a task.
-It is the most common indicator for measuring usability.
-In moderated tests, the moderators record the success rate.
-In the case of unmoderated tests, the participants report themselves.
-Or you can then analyze the session recordings.
+The success or completion rate gauges the mean number of people finishing a task.
+The most often used metric of usability is this one.
+The moderators of moderated tests note the success rate.
+Regarding unmoderated tests, the participants report themselves.
+Alternatively you can examine the session recordings.

-• Task duration: the time indicates how long it takes a user to complete a test.
-There are no general guidelines because the requirements differ too much.
+• Task duration: The time shows how long a user takes to finish a test.
+There are no broad rules since the needs vary too greatly.

-• Task difficulty: Users can rate task complexity from 1 (extremely hard) to 7 (very easy).
-The average value is 4.8.
+• Users can score job difficulty from 1 (very difficult) to 7 (very easy).
+The typical value is 4.8.

 Testing Tip #6: The Use Phase Test